commercialhaskell/stack/doc/tutorial/using_ghc_interactively.md

 stack exec ghci
 ~~~

-But that won't load up locally written modules for access.
+But that will not load up locally written modules for access.
 For that, use the
 `stack ghci` or `stack repl` commands, which are equivalent.

 ## The `stack ghci` or `stack repl` command